 - We believe in the value of life-long learning.

-- We believe that respect for self and others are an inherent right and responsibility.
+- We believe that respect for self and others is an inherent right and responsibility.

 Ethical codes are meant to educate members of the profession, provide accountability and improve the practice of ethical decision-making.

 There are many different models that can assist Counseling Hypnotherapists, and others in the helping professions, resolve ethical dilemmas.
-The following are some suggestions and one such model.
+The following is the IACH Ethical Decision-making process:

 Review the IACH code of ethics and other related codes.